OnyiobaziAquah/youth-unemployment-nigeria/README.md

 ## Policy Recommendations

 **1. Curriculum Reform Tied to Labour Market Data**
 Nigeria's educational curricula must be regularly reviewed against actual employer needs, particularly in high-growth sectors: technology, logistics, financial services, and clean energy.
-National skills councils — as recommended by Adeagbo et al. (2025) — should drive this process with real-time labour market data.
+National skills councils, as recommended by Adeagbo et al. (2025) — should drive this process with real-time labour market data.

 **2. Expand Technical and Vocational Education**
 The data does not suggest that less education is the answer, it suggests that *different* education is needed.
 Investment in high-quality, industry-partnered technical and vocational pathways could provide a more direct pipeline to employment than academic qualifications alone.